 Graduates of the programme are able to teach in Gaelic-medium or English-medium primary education.

-You will study 40 credits each of primary studies, educational studies and Gaelic.
+You will study primary studies, educational studies and Gaelic.
 Primary education courses include placements in schools.

-You will study 40 credits each of primary studies, Gaelic and linguistics.
+You will study primary studies, Gaelic and linguistics.
 Primary education courses include placements in schools.

-You will undertake a year-long school placement which includes extensive experience of both Gaelic-medium and English-medium primary education.
+You will undertake a year-long school placement in a Gaelic-medium primary school.